data-community-of-practice/AI-Graph-Obsidian/tools/Week 1/how-to-use-haystack-ai.md

 rag_pipeline.show()
 ```

+%%You can add what the pipeline looks like with the image you get when you execute rag_pipeline.show()%%

 4. **Running the RAG Pipeline**: Executing the pipeline with a sample question to generate an answer based on the retrieved documents.
 ```
 question = "What is the traditional dish of Japan?"